 My life is an extremely blessed one.
 I wake up every day in nearly a paradise.

-My high-rise unit has the best location & views of the Las Vegas strip money can buy.
+My high-rise condo has the best location & views of the Las Vegas strip money can buy.

-My baby daughter has a stay at home mother who never misses a precious childhood moment.
+My daughter has a stay at home mother who never misses a precious childhood moment.

 My mother has a fully funded retirement and no longer has the anxiety shakes in her hand.